- 11-18 co-educational school

 Working on partnership with Portslade Aldridge Community Academy, The Sussex Cricket Board and Sussex County Cricket Club BACA launched the Aldridge Cricket Academy into 2012 and now offers specialist 6th Form courses for male and female students looking to build a career in cricket whilst gaining academic qualifications.

-In July 2013 the appointment of Dylan Davies as Principal in succession to Mrs Phil Hogg was announced.
-Mr. Davies will take up the position in January 2014.
-Michael Brett, who was appointed Interim Principal in May, will continue in that role until Mr Davies joins the Academy.
+In July 2013 the appointment of Dylan Davies as Principal in succession to Mrs Phil Hogg was announced, with Mr. Davies taking up the position in January 2014.